libc, init, and the rootfs base

 Base bootstrap

-1. mkdir <rootfs> — the starting rootfs is an empty directory.
+mkdir <rootfs>— the starting rootfs is an empty directory.- Create the apk DB skeleton:

-3. Drop the project’s signing key into <rootfs>/etc/apk/keys/.
+mkdir -p <rootfs>/lib/apk/db && touch <rootfs>/lib/apk/db/installed. - Drop the project’s signing key into

-4. Write <rootfs>/etc/apk/repositories pointing at the project’s signed feed (and any auxiliary feeds the base wants to consume directly, if the project opts in).
+<rootfs>/etc/apk/repositoriespointing at the project’s signed feed (and any auxiliary feeds the base wants to consume directly, if the project opts in). apk add --root <rootfs> --initdb <package list>— run from inside the toolchain container, against the project’s feed.

 The only things that have to exist before this loop runs are the toolchain container (provides apk-tools as the orchestrator binary) and the project’s signed feed (provides the apks to install).